By News Team

 Unfortunately for MVG, he hasn’t been firing on all cylinders as of late.
 Last year was hit and miss – he picked up the UK Open and various Players’ Championships but couldn’t make an impact in the major tournaments.
 He looked resurgent in the World Championships over the winter but was eventually undone in the semi-final against a brilliant Dave Chisnall.

 Peter ‘Snakebite’ Wright is undoubtedly the most colourful player in the PDC.
 With his bold outfits and uplifting walk-ons, Wright has become a true fan favourite.

-Since making his debut, Wright has won seven televised titles and 25 non-televised PDC titles, reaching the pinnacle of success when beating Van Gerwen to become the world champion in January.
+Since making his debut, Wright has won eight televised titles and 26 non-televised PDC titles, reaching the pinnacle of success when beating Van Gerwen to become the world champion in 2020.
 He then went on to win the Masters for the first time, making it back-to-back televised titles to complete a glorious start to the year.
-Since then, he’s also gone on to rack up Players Championship and Summer Series events wins, while claiming the European Championship earlier this month.
+He also went on to rack up Players Championship and Summer Series events wins that season.